zombiecodekill/HotDrinksMachine-Kata/README.md

 - Adding milk takes 2 seconds
 - Adding chocolate in the cup takes 2 seconds

+The other major point of dissatisfaction is if the machine runs out of cups, the drinks are spilt on the floor.
+The hardware engineer says he is going to install a drip tray, but you may want to think of a better design when the machine is out of cups.

 The customers have also requested some new features that were either never finished or never started by Alan.

 They would like: